 “I don’t see this continuing,” Esmeralda County Commissioner Ralph Keyes said in an August interview with the Nevada Independent, referring to the county hand counting future election results.
 Instead, other counties are jumping on board.

 In early September, the clerk’s office in much-larger Nye County, Nevada announced a plan to hand count the results of the midterm elections alongside parallel electronic tabulation.
 (While guidance from the Nevada secretary of state permitted counties to hand count ballots at their discretion, no county submitted a proposal to use hand counting as its sole, primary method.)
-The American Civil Liberties Union (ACLU) of Nevada challenged Nye’s planned changes to election administration.
+The American Civil Liberties Union (ACLU) of Nevada challenged Nye County’s planned changes to election administration.
 On Oct.
 21, the Nevada Supreme Court held that Nye County is prohibited from live streaming the hand counting process in which election results are read aloud prior to polls closing on Election Day.

 Last Wednesday, Oct.
-26, a group of volunteers began the count in Nye, processing 900 of the mail-in ballots that the county had received so far.
+26, a group of volunteers began the count in Nye County, processing 900 of the mail-in ballots that the county had received so far.
 According to the Associated Press, it took several groups three hours to count 50 ballots each, with mismatched totals forcing multiple recounts.
 Volunteers appeared exasperated at how time consuming the effort was.
 The following day, after witnessing Wednesday’s messy procedures, the ACLU asked the Nevada Supreme Court to immediately weigh in on whether the county was violating state law by reading the content of the ballots within hearing distance of poll observers.
 The state Supreme Court agreed with the ACLU, prompting Nevada Secretary of State Barbara Cegavske (R) to send a letter to the county commissioners, telling them that the “current Nye County hand counting process must cease immediately.”

 In response, Mark Kampf, Nye County’s interim election clerk, sent a statement indicating that the county intends to “resume as soon as our plan is in compliance with the Court’s order and approved by the Secretary of State.”
 Despite Kampf’s insistence that the remaining process will run smoothly, the debacle on the first day of hand counting exemplifies that this old fashioned method is simply less accurate and efficient.
 If the process resumes, county volunteers and officials will likely encounter more obstacles.

 Expanded hand counts efforts are proceeding — similarly with some back and forth over issues of legality and facing a lawsuit — in Cochise County, Arizona, home to over 125,000 residents.
-In a county of that size, it may be impossible for Cochise to complete its audit prior to the state’s certification deadline.
+In a county of that size, it may be impossible for Cochise County to complete its audit prior to the state’s certification deadline.
 States cannot certify their state-level results until all jurisdictions have certified and submitted results, meaning a single county — or in the highly decentralized New England states, a single precinct — can derail the certification process.